These glazed lemon cranberry muffins are light and fluffy with the tart, fresh cranberries complimenting the sweet lemon glaze perfectly!

 Especially when it’s these glazed lemon cranberry muffins.
 Pretty sure I need to start putting cranberries in more things – I just might like them after all.

-Tips for perfect Glazed Lemon Cranberry Muffins:
+How to make Glazed Lemon Cranberry Muffins:

-- you can use either fresh cranberries or dried cranberries for this recipe – if using dried cranberries omit the extra tablespoon of sugar that you toss the cranberries in and add the lemon zest to the dry ingredients instead – the muffins will taste a bit sweeter as dried cranberries are typically sweetened and fresh cranberries are quite tart
+- You can use either fresh cranberries or dried cranberries for this recipe – if using dried cranberries omit the extra tablespoon of sugar that you toss the cranberries in and add the lemon zest to the dry ingredients instead – the muffins will taste a bit sweeter as dried cranberries are typically sweetened and fresh cranberries are quite tart.

-- these are also great without the glaze so you can omit that if you’d like them to be a bit healthier
+- These are also great without the glaze so you can omit that if you’d like them to be a bit healthier.

-- these are good with melted coconut oil instead of canola oil if you prefer
+- These are good with melted coconut oil instead of canola oil if you prefer.

-- I love using this stoneware muffin pan for my muffins (but also use this one when I’m making more then twelve!)
+- I love using this stoneware muffin pan for my muffins (but also use this one when I’m making more then twelve!).